cavuslargul-gif/n8n-automation-portfolio/09-hospitality-guest-feedback-analysis/README.md

 3. The Switch Node routes the data to the correct email path
 4. Positive: guest receives a personalized thank-you email with their feedback details
 5. Neutral/Negative: management receives an internal alert with full guest data and AI-generated summary for follow-up

+**Known limitation:** The production workflow (09) itself runs without an error branch — malformed model output would fail at the JSON.parse in the Switch node.
+In a real deployment this would be the first hardening step (continue-on-error + fallback notification, as implemented in the eval suite 09b).

 ## Nodes